LucasJWilliams/TringBellringers/content/news/scouts.md

 ...

+Quotes from their leaders about the experience?
 ...

-Please contact xyz to arrange a visit with your troop
+Please contact xyz to discuss a visit with your troop